 When your solar panels generate electricity, this has to be used on site at that moment or sent to the grid - unless your system is off-grid or you have battery storage to retain power on site for later use.
 But what happens to the excess electricity you send to the grid?
 That’s where an export tariff comes in - it’s the rate at which you’re reimbursed for every unit of generated electricity you sell to the National Grid.

 The Smart Export Guarantee (SEG) is a legal obligation for larger electricity suppliers to offer an export tariff.
 It came into effect on 1st Jan 2020, with companies launching a range of different tariffs.
 The aim of the SEG is to ensure homeowners are paid for their excess renewable energy and to encourage suppliers to offer competitive prices for that energy.

 The amount of solar generated electricity you use depends on which times of day you’re mainly at home.
 An average assumption for domestic solar panels is that 30% is used on site and 70% is exported, when the owners are out at work 9-5.
 If you’re at home during the day then you may use around 50%, while a commercial property is likely to use over 80% on site.

 Electricity discharged from home batteries is also eligible for the Smart Export Guarantee, as long as they are located alongside a small-scale renewable generator like solar PV.
 Therefore you could take advantage of peak and off-peak rates to charge up the battery at off-peak times, and then export to the grid when national demand is highest.

-As the SEG came into effect, suppliers launched their initial offerings.
-We expect these to develop as companies seek to win your custom and bolster their mix of renewable power sources to meet environmental targets.
+Some suppliers offer more than others, and we have already seen tariffs develop as companies seek to win your custom and bolster their mix of renewable power sources to meet environmental targets.
 There are now favourable plans for existing customers, Powerwall owners and more.

 The SEG is seen as a replacement for the previous solar subsidies, the Feed-in Tariff and Export Tariff, which both closed to new customers on 31st March 2019.